-Att ributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) of the cliff system future environmental changes.
+Att ributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) functioning of the cliff system environmental changes.
 This may also reduce and break up the continuity of a habitat within a site and how well its typical species are able to move around the site to occupy and use habitat.
 Such fragmentation can impact on their viability and the wider ecological composition of the Annex I habitat.
 Smaller fragments of habitat can typically support smaller and more isolated populations which are more vulnerable to extinction.
 These fragments also have a greater amount of open edge habitat which will differ in the amount of light, temperature, wind, and even noise that it receives compared to its interior.
 These conditions may not be suitable for some of the typical and more specialist species associated with the Annex I habitat feature.
 Transitions include cliff top and cliff foot transitions to terrestrial or marine habitats.
 The extent and distribution of this feature is overwhelmingly currently dictated by the geomorphological processes acting upon the coast/cliffs.
-Maintaining coast where these processes are intact and functioning must be a priority while restoration of processes to areas where these have been disrupted should be DWT, c.2015, Isle Of Portland: Management And Monitoring Plan 2015 - 2025 Extent and distribution Future extent of habitat within the site and ability to respond to seasonal changes Maintain and where necessary restore active processes such that the system can adjust to longer-term natural change, including landward recession, and that fluctuations in the extent of vegetated areas to bare rock occur over time and space within the site pursued whenever possible.
-This recognises the need to allow for natural fluctuations in the extent and the distribution of this habitat feature, often during particular seasons and usually as a result of natural coastal processes.
+Maintaining coast where these processes are intact and functioning must be a priority while restoration of processes to areas where these have been disrupted should be pursued whenever possible.
+Extent and distribution Future extent of habitat within the site and ability to respond to seasonal changes Maintain and where necessary restore active processes such that the system can adjust to longer-term natural change, including landward recession, and that fluctuations in the extent of vegetated areas to bare rock occur over time and space within the site This recognises the need to allow for natural fluctuations in the extent and the distribution of this habitat feature, often during particular seasons and usually as a result of natural coastal processes.
 The need to allow the feature's communities to adapt to the landward recession of the cliffs requires that they are not hindered by inappropriate development/land use.
 Suitable land use should be secured in areas where recession is likely, through for example, agri-environment schemes or planning gain.
-Similarly, management of sediment availability and movement South Devon and Dorset Coastal Advisory Group (SDADCAG), 2011 Shoreline Management Plan Review (SMP2) Durlston Head to Rame Head Shoreline Management Plan (Final) DWT, c.2015, Isle Of Portland: Management And Monitoring Plan 2015 - 2025
+Similarly, management of sediment availability and movement along the entire SAC, and beyond where functionally connected (sediment cells etc), must consider the impact(s) upon the South Devon and Dorset Coastal Advisory Group (SDADCAG), 2011 Shoreline Management Plan Review (SMP2) Durlston Head to Rame Head Shoreline Management Plan (Final)